 1. The Young Writers competition is organised by Fresher Publishing at Bournemouth University.
 Entries must be submitted by an adult (parent/guardian or teacher) on behalf of the child.
 The adult submitting the entrant’s story agrees to these Terms and Conditions by submitting the competition entry.

-2. The Writing Wizardry competition is open to children who will be aged 11 and under on the 31st August 2017.
+2. The Young Writers competition is open to children who will be aged 11 and under on the 31st August 2022.
 Proof of age, identity and eligibility may be requested.

-3. Entrants can enter a poem or fictional short story (no more than 500 words in length) online, by emailing email@example.com , putting WRITING WIZARDRY in the subject box or by post to Writing Wizardry Competition, Faculty of Media and Communication, Weymouth House, Bournemouth University, Fern Barrow, Poole, Dorset, BH12 5BB.
+3. Entrants can enter a poem or fictional short story (no more than 500 words in length) online, by emailing firstname.lastname@example.org, puttingtheir school year in the subject box.

-Entrants are asked to provide their name, age, address, school and height in the email/covering letter, plus their parent/guardian/teacher’s name and contact email address (see below).
+Entrants are asked to provide their name, age, address and school in the email/covering letter, plus their parent/guardian/teacher’s name and contact email address (see below).

-The personal data provided will be used only for the purposes of administering the competition.
-Fresher will use the contact details provided by the adult to send any competition-related information.
+The contact details provided will be used only for the purposes of administering the competition, including sending the adult any competition-related information.